How to Clear Cache in System, Web Browser, and App on Mac

 Empty your Trash.

-How to Clear Browser Cache on Mac
+How to Manually Clear Web Browser Cache on Mac

 It's not difficult to clear browser caches on Mac.
 But one thing you should know is that once you delete the browser caches, when you revisit a page, Mac needs time to re-download the page from the Internet, and you may feel that the browser is slower than before.
 Therefore, if you are not clearing browser caches for storage purposes, you can leave them alone.